 With treatment, more than 95 in 100 people with early-stage kidney cancer are cured.
-But kidney cancer can sometimes come back.
-If that happens you will need more treatment.

-If you have had surgery to cure kidney cancer you will need to have regular check-ups to make sure there are no cancer cells left that can spread again.
+If you have had surgery to cure kidney cancer you will need to have regular checkups to make sure there are no cancer cells left that can spread again.
 You will probably need to have a scan and possibly a chest x-ray every few months at first, and then less often after that.

-If you need to take biological drugs for a while, your doctor will want to check on you regularly to see how you are doing, and to make sure that you are not having too many side effects.
+If you need to take biologic drugs for a while, your doctor will want to check on you regularly to see how you are doing, and to make sure that you are not having too many side effects.

-Biological drugs are a fairly new treatment, and they have made a huge difference to life expectancy for kidney cancer.
+Biologic drugs are a fairly new treatment, and they have made a huge difference to life expectancy for kidney cancer.
 And treatments are still improving.